SpitFire-666/Toshiba-T5200/README.md

 https://www.vogons.org/download/file.php?id=45121&mode=view

-IanB, I have Yet Another Question for you:
-Is there any way around the 14mb RAM limit?
-In the original PC/XT/AT, you could add an ISA RAM card to expand the memory.
-Could such a card be plugged into the T5200 with the memory mapped beyond the 14mb limit, providing a theoretically 32 or even 64mb of total RAM?

 You might be able to use a 16 bit ISA memory expansion board for memory below 16MB but that might not work and would be very slow even if it did.